scribd/scribd.github.io/_posts/2021-07-21-information-extraction-at-scribd.md

 team: Applied Research
 authors:
 - antoniam
+- rafaelp
 ---

 Extracting metadata from our documents is an important part of our discovery and recommendation pipeline, but discerning useful and relevant details from text-heavy user-uploaded documents can be challenging.
-This is part 2 in a series of blog posts describing a multi-component machine learning system we built to extract metadata from our documents in order to enrich downstream discovery models.
-In this post, we present the challenges and limitations we faced and the solutions we came up with when building information extraction NLP models for our text-heavy documents.
+This is part 2 in a series of blog posts describing a multi-component machine learning system the Applied Research team built to extract metadata from our documents in order to to enrich downstream discovery models.
+In this post, we present the challenges and limitations the team faced when building information extraction NLP models for Scribd's text-heavy documents and how they were solved.

 As mentioned in [part 1](/blog/2021/identifying-document-types.html), we now have a way of identifying text-heavy documents.
 Having done that, we want to build dedicated models to deepen our semantic understanding of them.
 We do this by extracting keyphrases and entities.